CryMeSomeCrypto/scripts/EarnzCoin/README.md

 Masternode Scripts
 ---------

-Chaincoin - version 0.1 - CHC Donation: CWZErZoaiGiUTnELTUjH5iymQncDStb9o6
+EarnzCoin - version 0.1 - ERZ Donation: EQa1P4ZGHB3tvbBTH8Hc3u4LJcDFCfj1gr

 ---------
-ChainCoin Masternode Setup
+EarnzCoin Masternode Setup
 ---------
 Controller-Cold-Setup
 This is the best method to setup your Masternodes.
 The wallet containing the coins does not have to be exposed and can run on your local computer.
 It does not have to run all the time.